Rahul-Sailwal/Projects/README.md

 # Projects
-This repository are for python projects
+This repository is for python projects